jacobyan0/jacobyan0.github.io/software.md

 title: "Data and Software"
 ---

-This web page will be constantly updated as more research results from the Just & Green Transportaion become avilable.
+This web page will be constantly updated as more research results from the Just & Green Transportaion Lab become avilable.
 &nbsp;

 ## Software code